Last-mile delivery

 FedEx on-site and ship-sites

-Finally, FedEx has just announced a new on-site access point partnership with the Dollar Store that could add over 8,000 new PUDO locations.
+Finally, FedEx has just announced a new on-site access point partnership with Dollar Store that could add over 8,000 new PUDO locations.
 The Dollar General alliance will increase the FedEx Retail Convenience Network to more than 62,000 retail locations.

 FedEx’s approach means quicker network development and less management cost, but it is likely to offer less control over the access points, as well as the risk of losing a significant share of its network should the deal go sour.